Pittsburgh Outdoor Activities: Room to Roam

 Because green space is such a natural part of Pittsburgh’s urban design, it requires no effort to venture outdoors for recreation or relaxation, whether you are on the South Side or the North Side of the city.

 Serious hikers will find a nature lover’s paradise awaiting them in Pittsburgh.
-From the Three Rivers Heritage Trail to the incredible vistas of Point State Park, visitors can take advantage of leisurely rides or walks along Pittsburgh’s miles of trails.
+From the Three Rivers Heritage Trail to the incredible vistas of Point State Park, visitors can take advantage of leisurely bike rides or walks along Pittsburgh’s miles of trails.
 Likewise, there are excellent opportunities for rafting, kayaking, boating, wildlife watching and overnight stays at the vast Moraine State Park.
 Equipment rentals are conveniently located in all of Pennsylvania state parks.

 acres of public parks